Part Two: Lizardmen Versus Vampire Counts

 Skink Cohorts, Skroxigor

 : Skroxigor units are mixed Skink/Kroxigor units.
 They used to be fantastic anti-VC units, now they aren’t very good against undead.
 What changed?
 They are no longer immune to Stomps and Kroxigor can now be attacked by enemies in the front rank so Skroxigor aren’t nearly as good at killing Terrogheists, Vargheists and other big things that don’t end in "gheist".
-If you fight a Skroxigor block, you should probably direct maximum attacks into the Kroxigor to neuter the unit unless you are fighting them with Core in which case you should concentrate hits on Skinks to maximize CR
+If you fight a Skroxigor block, you should probably direct maximum attacks into the Kroxigor to neuter the unit unless you are fighting them with VC Core in which case you should concentrate hits on Skinks to maximize CR

 : With the mobility and poisoned shooting, they are pretty good at putting wounds on Terrorgheists.
 With their low Ld